civo/terraform-provider-civo/docs/resources/kubernetes_cluster.md

 }

 resource "local_file" "kubeconfig" {
-  content  = civo_kubernetes_cluster.example.kubeconfig
+  filename = "/tmp/${civo_kubernetes_cluster.example.name}-kubeconfig"  # Define the path and file name content  = civo_kubernetes_cluster.example.kubeconfig
-  filename = "${path.module}/kubeconfig"
 }

+provider "kubernetes" {
+  config_path    = local_file.kubeconfig.filename
+}

+resource "kubernetes_namespace" "example" {
+  depends_on = [local_file.kubeconfig]
+  metadata {
+    name = "example-namespace"
+  }
+}
 ```

-The user can then run the following `kubectl` command to access the server, for example:
+The user can then run the following `kubectl` command to see the namespace created:

 ```
-kubectl --kubeconfig kubeconfig get nodes
+kubectl --kubeconfig=/tmp/example-cluster-kubeconfig get ns
 ```

-Another, perhaps more convenient and secure way of doing this is by using the [Civo CLI](https://www.civo.com/docs/overview/civo-cli) and running the following, to automatically configure kubectl:
+Unless you need to use terraform to configure your cluster, you can also access [Civo CLI](https://www.civo.com/docs/overview/civo-cli) and running the following, to automatically configure kubectl:

 ```
 civo kubernetes config example-cluster --save --switch
 ```

+This will prevent saving kubeconfig to state.

 ## Argument Reference